 One day or several days?

-It is possible to visit everything worth seeing in Montserrat in one day, in fact, most excursions to the mountain last half a day, around 4 or 5 hours.
+It is possible to visit everything worthwhile about Montserrat in one day, in fact, most excursions to the mountain last half a day, around 4 or 5 hours.
 If you don't do any hiking and only visit the Monastery, I would even say that 2 or 3 hours is enough.

-The timetable of the rack railway varies according to the time of the year.
+The timetables of the rack railway vary according to the time of the year.
 The first trains leave around 8:30 am, and the last trains down are between 6:15 pm and 8:45 pm.
 If you are visiting Montserrat on your own, check the timetables on the official website to make sure.

-The Monastery of Montserrat is open every day from 7:30 am to 8:00 pm, and you can visit La Moreneta from 8:00 am to 10:30 am and from 12:00 pm to 6:15 pm.
-Keep this in mind to get organized and visit the Monastery early in the morning or from noon onwards.
+The Monastery of Montserrat is open daily from 7:30 am to 8:00 pm, and you can visit the Moreneta from 8:00 am to 10:30 am and from 12:00 pm to 6:15 pm.
+Keep this in mind to get organized and visit the Monastery early in the morning or after 12:00 noon.

 9. Best day of the week to visit Montserrat

-Montserrat Monastery is open every day of the week, so the only thing that might make you want to visit the mountain one day and not another is the fact that the children of the School of Montserrat sing Monday through Friday at 1:00 pm.
-Also, from Monday to Thursday they sing the Salve Montserratina at 6:45 pm.
+The Monastery of Montserrat is open every day of the week, so the only thing that might make you want to visit the mountain one day and not another is the fact that the children of the Escolania de Montserrat sing from Monday to Friday at 13:00.
+Also, Monday through Thursday they sing the Salve Montserratina at 18:45.

 For this reason, and to avoid crowds on weekends, I recommend that you go up to Montserrat from Monday to Friday.